-- Board Audit Committee ("BAC") (which is responsible for matters set out in its terms of reference, including assisting the Board in the financial reporting processes, internal controls, and internal/external audit processes); - Board Risk Committee ("BRC") (which is responsible for matters set out in its terms of reference and advising the Board on the Company's risk framework); and - Board Remuneration Committee ("RemCo") (which is responsible for matters set out in its terms of reference and advising the Board on the Company's remuneration).
+- Board Audit Committee ("BAC") (which is responsible for matters set out in its terms of reference, including assisting the Board in the financial reporting processes, internal controls, and internal/ external audit processes); - external audit processes);

+Board Risk Committee ("BRC") (which is responsible for matters set out in its terms of reference and advising the Board on the Company's risk framework); and - advising the Board on the Company's risk framework); and Board Remuneration Committee ("RemCo") (which is responsible for matters set out in its terms of reference and advising the Board on the Company's remuneration).

-Overall responsibility for the internal audit function rests with the Division Head of Internal Audit, who, in order to maintain independence, has a direct reporting line to the Head of the Pacific Life Group internal audit function.
+Overall responsibility for the internal audit function rests with the Division Head of Internal Audit, who, in order to maintain independence, has a direct reporting line to the SVP Corporate Audit.
 The annual internal and external audit plans are reviewed and approved by the BAC.